How Much Does a Golf Cart Weigh?

 Factors That Affect Golf Cart Weight

-The main factors that affect golf cart weight are the passengers on board and the number of accessories within the cabin of the cart.
+The main factors that affect golf cart weight are the passengers on board and the number of golf cart accessories within its cabin.

 CHAPTER 6